Extreme events in dynamical systems and random walkers: A review

 In Secs.\ \eqref{prediction} and \eqref{control}, we have emphasized the key challenges of prediction and mitigation of extreme events in dynamical systems.
 These topics undoubtedly need more effort to propose any reliable control strategy and prediction scheme.
-From the dynamical system perspective, in general, prediction schemes have been proposed based on observation of the instability region in the phase space of a system.
+From the dynamical system perspective, in general, the prediction schemes have been proposed based on observation of the instability region in the phase space of a system.
 In most cases, the prediction schemes and control strategies for mitigating extreme events are model dependent.
 In some cases, control of extreme events has been proposed with a simultaneous prediction procedure.
 Sometimes, the prediction scheme is unknown although control of extreme events is possible by choosing suitable control strategies.
 Both prediction and control strategies have been reported here based on numerical performance from the dynamical system perspective.
 We have also discussed data-driven approaches for forecasting upcoming extreme events.
 Without any prior knowledge of the explicit model dynamics, these machine learning algorithms allow data-driven predictions of extreme events.
 In spite of its youth and the benefits of simpler model implementation, very little has been done on the literature on extreme events from the perspective of machine learning algorithms, and further attention needs to be paid to the problem of prediction of extreme events.
-We have briefly discussed some of the techniques, which capture signatures as an early warning before an extreme event really appears.
+We have briefly discussed some techniques that capture signatures as an early warning before an extreme event really appears.